Repeat these Sanskrit mantras for more peace inside and out. Use them in your meditations or whenever you need them.

 4. Samprati Hum: The present moment is my true self.

-By being here, and being grateful now, I realize that I feel truly alive as I am in the present moment.
+By being here, and being grateful now, I feel truly alive in the present moment.
 I can appreciate the joy of simply being here.

 If something feels missing in your life, it might be YOU.
 Your presence is your power.